 - Lawyer at Cassels Brock & Blackwell LLP

 - Legal Counsel at Suncor Energy in Calgary

 - Research Lawyer at Ann Wilton For Carswell Publishers

 - Vice President Membership at Carleton Law Society

 Library and Archives

 As a new librarian, I’ve been experiencing many different workplaces through contract positions.
-My Bachelor in Humanities has prepared me for them all through the practice in public speaking and argument in seminars and the focus on being a clear and concise writer.
-My wide ranging level of general knowledge from the program makes me comfortable in any workplace.
-Already I have taught third grade students about the Dewey Decimal system, helped a bilingual library in rural Eastern Ontario create and implement a new strategic plan, and researched Electoral Boundary Redistribution for federal employees.
-Now I’m helping a large law firm redesign their intranet.
+My Bachelor’s in Humanities has prepared me for them all through the practice of public speaking and argument in seminars and the focus on being a clear and concise writer.
+My wide-ranging level of general knowledge from the program makes me comfortable in any workplace.
+Already I have taught third-grade students about the Dewey Decimal system, helped a bilingual library in rural Eastern Ontario create and implement a new strategic plan, and researched Electoral Boundary Redistribution for federal employees.
+Now I’m helping a large law firm redesign its intranet.
 My time at the College of Humanities gave me the flexibility to work in all of these positions.

 Robin Visser (B.Hum 2008)